 Apart from the known mine survey undertaken by VOEST Alpine Steel in the 1980’s, which was designed to focus on scheelite occurrences within the old mines, little is known of exploration efforts in the area prior to the Canadian company, Argosy Mining Corp, acquiring the Schellgaden North tenement holdings in 1995 through its Salzburg based subsidiary (“AMG”).

 In May-June 1995, AMG undertook systematic geochemical sampling of accessible stope faces in a number of historic mines in Schellgaden North & South.
 From a total of 133 channel samples, geochemical analyses, of gold and 34 other elements, provided the first modern evaluation of the Schellgaden ore bearing layers.
 Channel samples collected by AMG revealed average gold grades of 7,508 ppb to 10,012 ppb (7.5 – 10.0 g/t) for the Barbara Lager in the Stüblbau Mine and average grades of 8,352 (8.3 g/t) in the Schulterbau Mine.
-Peak grades of nearly 1 ozs/t (34,280 ppb) where recorded in the Knappenstube East Mine.
-In addition, AGM commissioned the first modern metallurgical studies on mineralised samples randomly chosen from several stopes inside the Stüblbau Mine.
-In 1995 AMG also drilled four diamond core holes (SCHG-1 to SCHG-4) to a depth of +100 m south of the Stüblbau mineralised bodies.
+Peak assay results of nearly 1 oz/t (34,280 ppb) where recorded in the nearby Knappenstube East Mine.

 © Copyright 2018 High Grade Metals Limited | All Rights Reserved | Creative by Arte Designs Built by Creative Serum